More-Collaborative-Laboratory/ww4zero/context/ww4zero.md

 # Expedition

 Indicates when an order has been shiped
--  `id`: Refers to the date of dispatch of the order
+-  `id`: Unique identifier of the shipping order
    -  Attribute type: **Property**.
    -  Required
 -  `expeditionTime`: Date and hour when the order left the factory in direction to the Owner